Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/README.md

 ## Course Description

 This course covers the process and tools used to build single page applications (SPA) using the most up-to-date tools and techniques.
 Students will learn to manage state and render on state changes using reactive programming techniques.
-Modern JavaScript libraries including React and Redux will be used.
+Modern JavaScript libraries including React will be used.

 ### Why you should know this (optional)